greenfire0/Twitch_Plant/README.md

 ## 🌿 **Hardware Setup**

 1. Connect your Arduino board to your computer using a USB cable.
-2. Connect a water pump or any watering mechanism to one of the digital pins of the Arduino board.
+2. Connect a water pump or any watering mechanism to one of the digital pins of the Arduino board, this is represented by M1 in the circuit diagram.
 I used pin A1 but it can be changed in the arduino code.

 ## ⚙️ **Arduino Setup**